wy82/Fast-Robots/docs/_pages/lab-9.md

 Although this could be implemented using orientation control on yaw, the concern was that the drift from integrating gyroscope measurements would make these measurements very inaccurate over a long enough period of time.
 This would especially become more of a problem if the robot moves very slow to acquire a higher resolution of the map.

-For this reason, a PID controller on the angular velocity of the robot was instead implemented, which hopefully would circumvent integrating the gyroscope readings.
+For this reason, a PID controller on the angular velocity of the robot was instead implemented, which hopefully would circumvent integrating the gyroscope readings:

-While implementing the controller, it was observed that rotating along hte robot's center axis was especially difficult at slow angular velocities, as one of the motors would potentially stall while the other would turn without any predictable pattern.

-Since these asymmetries in motor performance would easily throw the rotation off the center axis, the right motor was held still so that the robot would turn around an axis centered between the left wheels.

-Furthermore, because the vibrations of the motors could add significant amounts of noise to the gyroscope while moving, a complementary low pass filter was applied to the readings.

-Although this would make the sensor readings slower to sharp transitions in angular velocity, this is not really a concern since the goal is to move as slowly as possible.

-The above ideas were then implemented as the following function:

 ```cpp
 float yaw_vel_setpoint = 0;